tlswg/tls13-spec/draft-ietf-tls-tls13.md

-- The server's end-entity certificate's public key (and associated restrictions) MUST be compatible with the selected authentication algorithm (currently RSA, ECDSA, or EdDSA).
+- The server's end-entity certificate's public key (and associated restrictions) MUST be compatible with the selected authentication algorithm from the client's "signature_algorithms" extension (currently RSA, ECDSA, or EdDSA).

 - The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with